varunsubhash/Taxi-Demand-Prediction/README.md

 <p>  The SHL program will allow livery vehicle owners to license and outfit their vehicles with green borough taxi branding, meters, credit card machines, and ultimately the right to accept street hails in addition to pre-arranged rides. </p>

 <h5>Footnote:</h5>
-In the given notebook we are considering only the yellow taxis for the time period between Jan - Mar 2015 & Jan - Mar 2016
+In this solution we are considering only the yellow taxis for the time period between Jan - Mar 2015 & Jan - Mar 2016

 # ML Problem Formulation
 <p><b> Time-series forecasting and Regression</b></p>